 Marmot Mammoth Parka

 The best unisex winter coat for under $1K?
 Marmot’s Mammoth Parka, bar none.
 This iconic style was once favored by Biggie Smalls, and the brand has brought it back in a ton of fun new colors, plus this classic black iteration with a pop of neon on the interior for good measure.

-The longer the name, the better the coat?
-Seriously, though—The North Face is a trusted brand for everything from fleece jackets to heavy-duty parkas like this one.
+Sometimes a belt is all you need to make something fashionable—it certainly works for this parka.
+The North Face is a trusted brand for everything from fleece jackets to heavy-duty parkas like this one.
 Bonus points for the removable hood and below-the-knee length.

 Orolay Thickened Down Jacket

 basically broke the internet?
 It’s just as good for winter 2021-2022, with its fleece-lined hood, huge pockets and sizing ranging from XXS-5X.